Artifact-Virtual/.github/profile/README.md

 ```

 <div align="center">

-Artifact Virtual is a framework for Explainable AI (XAI) and Artificial General Intelligence (AGI), designed to advance scientific discovery and digital governance.
+Artifact Virtual Ecosystem aka the ARC is a framework for Explainable AI (XAI) and Artificial General Intelligence (AGI), designed to advance scientific discovery and digital governance.
 It aims to create a transparent and ethically evolving digital environment through a self-governing system.

 Key components include: